Cloudsparkle/blog-staging/_posts/2020-03-31-CopyADGroupmembers.md

 Finally, Github is all the rage right now, so I thought I would give it a go.
 You can find the Repo [here](https://github.com/Cloudsparkle/CopyADGroupMembers).

-I'll try to get this uploaded to the PowerShell Gallery as well.
-> *Update: I have successfully published the script [here](https://www.powershellgallery.com/packages/CopyADGroupMembers/1.0).*
+> *I have also successfully published the script to the Powershell Gallery [here](https://www.powershellgallery.com/packages/CopyADGroupMembers/1.0).*